Singapore, Singapore--A Photo Essay

 Tiger Beer is brewed by Asia Pacific Brewery.
 5.0% ABV.

 Sherpa’s Take: “Claims to be a Pilsner-style Lager, but it’s not a European-style Pilsner.
 Pleasant lager.
 Medium gold color, moderately carbonated with a refreshing and smooth mouth feel.
 Malty with a soft aftertaste.
 Must drink cold.
-Beach Beer category, or Hot Day in Singapore Cateory.”
+Beach Beer category, or Hot Day in Singapore Category.”
 6/10

 Tomorrow: Day 2 in Singapore.